brettz9/webappfind/README.md

 # Higher priority todos planned

 1. Create tests with using registerProtocolHandler (also for JS/JSON/mytype)
+1. Change command line to use something besides -url for file paths (and stop defining new command line listeners for each method--just require it as an additional parameter?).
 1. Command line argument to hard-code a specific URL for opening (optionally looking for fallbacks if the supplied one is a protocol but not found)
 1. Arbitrary command line args to pass on to webapps
 1. Support hard-coding to transmit file paths regardless of prefs?